OmicsDI/specifications/README.md

   - If the dataset was published in a scientific journal and is indexed in pubmed, the cross reference should be: <ref dbkey="26013411" dbname="pubmed"/>

+A full description of the XML Schema version 1.0 can be found [here] (https://github.com/BD2K-DDI/specifications/blob/master/docs/schema/README.md).
 A complete list of all databases databases for reference can be found in [this site](http://www.ebi.ac.uk/ebisearch/).
 Some files from Proteomics/Metabolomics Data can be found [here]().

 3. Web services and Web Application
 -----------------------